Weyaaron/nvim-training/Readme.md

 quite some more work to enable tests for all tasks/fix some of them.
 Some failing tests will be addet to keep momentum going.

+# New features (As of 2025-02)
+- Support for some treesitter-based operations.
+- Shipping of tasks/tags/collections that are not enabled by default, but can be opted into.

 # Some stats of current tasks

 - Supported Tasks: 67 (For a full list, see below)